 There are different kinds of rationalism, generally affirming that one or more of the following things exists and constitutes a priori knowledge: intuition, innate knowledge, innate concepts.
 Intuition is probably the most popular rationalist topic, but is also the one with the largest suite of accompanying complications and problems.
 To take just one example, many would contend that this form of rationalism seems to leave off mid-argument, declaring itself to have found the source of knowledge without justifying its claim, or else, as in the famous cases of the Platonic soul-memory of the forms and the Cartesian circle, providing an endpoint that merely begs the question.
 I will come back to the other most salient rationalist topics below.

-Strict empiricists, on the other hand, are unlikely to affirm that anything that can be termed knowledge could also be called innate.
+Strict empiricists like Thomas Hobbes, on the other hand, are unlikely to affirm that anything that can be termed knowledge could also be called innate.
 Instead, empiricists would say that knowledge comes from a confluence of experience, education, and observation.
 So where, then, is the common ground alluded to at the outset?
-To see it, I would first quote an influential passage on epistemology by classical empiricist David Hume:
+To see it, I would first quote an influential passage on epistemology by early modern empiricist David Hume:

 All the objects of human reason or inquiry may naturally be divided into two kinds, to wit, “Relations of Ideas,” and “Matters of Fact.”
 Of the first are the sciences of Geometry, Algebra, and Arithmetic, and, in short, every affirmation which is either intuitively or demonstratively certain.
 That the square of the hypotenuse is equal to the square of the two sides is a proposition which expresses a relation between these figures.
 That three times five is equal to half of thirty expresses a relation between these numbers.
 Propositions of this kind are discoverable by the mere operation of thought, without dependence on what is anywhere existent in the universe.
 Though there never were a circle or triangle in nature, the truths demonstrated by Euclid would forever retain their certainty and evidence.
 Matters of fact, which are the second objects of human reason, are not ascertained in the same manner, nor is our evidence of their truth, however great, of a like nature with the foregoing.
 The contrary of every matter of fact is still possible, because it can never imply a contradiction and is conceived by the mind with the same facility and distinctness as if ever so conformable to reality.
 (Hume 40)

 Hume is writing in the context of an ongoing discussion in epistemology concerning external reality.
-On the topic of external reality, Hume is clarifying that strict rationalists are over-stepping their reach, for logic and reason, when divorced from sense experience, can not alone prove—or even provide evidence for—the truth of a proposition concerning the external world.
+On the topic of external reality, Hume is clarifying that strict rationalists are over-stepping their reach, for logic and reason divorced from sense experience can not alone prove—or even provide evidence for—the truth of a proposition concerning the external world.
 A posteriori premises are needed for a posteriori conclusions.

 This is fallible knowledge, evolved knowledge, and best-fit knowledge.
 In a sense, it is pragmatic knowledge.
 I certainly do not follow Descartes’ steps—after his monumental, brilliantly rendered first two meditations come to a close—when he proceeds into an account of absolute, infallible a priori truths.
 William James presents the following harshly sarcastic words, as his impression of hardline rationalists responding to pragmatism: